Body dysmorphic disorder (BDD)

 Many people find self-help materials, such as books or computer programs, useful in managing their BDD.

 Self-help materials are often based on the principles of cognitive behavioural therapy (CBT), which have been shown to be particularly effective in treating BDD.
 Making small steps to accept but challenge your worries can reduce your compulsive behaviours.

 You may decide to use self-help materials alongside professional help, or you may use them to develop your own coping strategies.
-BDD Foundation, OCD-UK and OCD Action have self-help resources for BDD on their websites.
+You can find self-help resources for BDD on the following websites:

-Several CBT programmes are available for free via computer or via prescription from your GP.
-See the NHS website for more information on these.
+Several self-help programmes are available for free via computer or via prescription from your GP.
+See the NHS self-help therapies page for more information on these.

 You can also access peer support online.
-Communities like Elefriends can be a good way of getting support at times when you don't feel like seeing people face-to-face or if there aren't any groups nearby.
+Communities like Mind's Side by Side can be a good way of getting support at times when you don't feel like seeing people face-to-face or if there aren't any groups nearby.

 Taking time to look after yourself physically and emotionally can help support your recovery and improve your quality of life.

 - Try to get enough sleep.
 Getting too little or too much sleep can have a big impact on how you feel.
 See our pages on coping with sleep problems for more information.

 - Think about your diet.
 Eating regularly and keeping your blood sugar stable can make a difference to your mood and energy levels.
 See our pages on food and mood for more information.

 - Try to do some physical activity.
 Exercise can be really helpful for your mental wellbeing and some people find it helps improve their self-esteem.
 See our pages on physical activity for more information.